What is CalFresh?

 Please see the following important informational videos regarding mandatory mid-period reporting for CalFresh:

 In Contra Costa County you can apply for CalFresh in several different ways:

-- Complete an online application from any computer 24 hours 7 days a week.
+- Online at BenefitsCal.com or www.GetCalFresh.org from any computer 24 hours 7 days a week

-- Mail a completed application to any district office listed below.
+- Mail an application to any district office listed below.

 Download a CalFresh Application: ENG | ESP